ihsxa20/lipidomics-analysis-lipidr-/README.md

 # lipidomics-analysis-lipidr-

-doing lipidomics analysis using lipid r following the steps on the lipidr website
+doing lipidomics analysis using the (lipidr)package in r following the steps on the lipidr website